 Welcome to your NCLEX reviewer and practice questions quiz for neurological disorders.
-In this nursing test bank, we will test your competence in the nursing care of patients with neurological disorders such as cerebrovascular accident (stroke), seizures, spinal cord injuries, and more!
+This nursing test bank will test your competence in the nursing care of patients with neurological disorders such as cerebrovascular accident (stroke), seizures, spinal cord injuries, and more!
 This quiz aims to help students and registered nurses alike grasp and master the concepts of neurological disorders.

 Neurological Disorders Nursing Test Banks

 This section is the practice questions for neurological disorders.
 This nursing test bank set includes 150 NCLEX-style practice questions divided into three parts.
 Question content of these nursing test banks includes nursing care management of patients with neurological disorders such as stroke, multiple sclerosis, seizures, traumatic brain injury, spinal cord injuries, and more.
 Get a deep dive understanding of each question by reading our comprehensive rationale.
 Use these questions as an alternative to Quizlet or ATI.

 Quizzes included in this guide are:

 - Neurological Disorders NCLEX Practice Quiz 1 | 50 Questions